 top of page

-Gabrielle Suchon on Difference and Political Wonders
+"Persons of the Sex are True Wonders": Gabrielle Suchon on Difference and Political Wonders

 Gabrielle Suchon’s Treatise on Ethics and Politics (1693) offers surprising descriptions of sexual difference for an ostensibly feminist work.
 Stereotypically feminine traits—such as excessive emotions, chattiness, and deception—are compared to earthquakes, storms, wildfire, and apparitions.
 Although these descriptions may seem off-putting to modern readers, I argue that Suchon is making a novel intervention in debates about the nature of sexual difference.
 In the Renaissance and Early Modern period, the salient question about feminine difference was whether it was a preternatural deformity, and specifically a monstrosity.
 While most pro-woman authors argued that women were not preternatural, Suchon argues the affirmative, claiming that “persons of the sex are true wonders.”
 In doing so, Suchon presses on a tension at the heart of scholastic conceptions of women while also provoking an emotional response that might encourage men to reconsider whether patriarchal practices are truly to their advantage.

-in Judith Drake's Essay in Defence of the Female Sex
+Equality, Modernity, and Inclusion in Judith Drake's Essay in Defence of the Female Sex

 Forthcoming in Polity